A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of DAQC

 A ``shot'' of the circuit with parameters $(\gamma, \beta)$ is defined as a single execution of the circuit from preparation to measurement, and returns a single energy measurement.
 Multiple shots performed with the same parameters $(\gamma, \beta)$ can return different results, as they are taken from independent copies of the same prepared state $\ket{\psi(\gamma, \beta)}$.
 For the weighted {\sc MaxCut} problem, we use the target Hamiltonian $H_\text{P} = \sum_{i, j}J_{ij} Z_iZ_j$, which is diagonal in the computational basis and whose ground states correspond to the largest cuts of the complete \mbox{$n$-vertex} graph with edge weights $J_{ij}$.

-We study two schemes for optimizing the gate parameters of the QAOA algorithm.
-As mentioned in the introduction, the first scheme treats gate parameters as hyper-parameters that follow a tuned DAQC schedule, in accordance with the ordinary DAQC approach.
-The second scheme uses a variational hybrid \mbox{quantum--classical} protocol to optimize the gate parameters.
-We find the first scheme to be superior to the second.
+We study two schemes for optimizing the gate parameters of the DAQC algorithm.
+The first scheme treats gate parameters as hyperparameters that follow a tuned DAQC schedule.
+The second scheme uses a variational hybrid \mbox{quantum--classical} protocol to optimize the gate parameters, similar to the method typically used for QAOA.
+In our numerical experiments, we observed a better TTS scaling for the first scheme compared to the second scheme (see~\cref{app_hptuning,app_qaoaopt}); therefore, we use the first scheme to conduct our scaling analysis.